xdmushui/partner-center-sdk/develop/checkout-a-cart.md

 ---
 title: Checkout a cart
-description: How to checkout an order for a customer in a cart. ms.date: 09/17/2019 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
+description: Learn how to check out an order for a customer in a cart using Partner Center APIs.
+You might do this to complete a customer order. ms.date: 09/17/2019 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
 ---

-# Checkout a cart
+# Checkout an order for a customer in a cart

 **Applies to:**